Farming for Our Future

 About Us:

-is derived from the Latin name for chestnut ‘Castanea’.
+Castanea Farms, LLC is owned and operated by Jen and Rick Hartlieb.
+The property dates back to 1870.
+Its namesake is derived from the Latin name for chestnut ‘Castanea’.
 Adjacent to the original log house is the second largest Japanese Chestnut in Pennsylvania.
 Originally farmed by Pennsylvania Dutch families, this farm has been a small dairy, heifer operation, hog producer, and crop farming.